anto1282/G-WEB_Fraud_Detection/reports/README.md

 > Answer:

 --- question 11 fill here ---
-We use an automatic unittesting workflow that is triggered on push on main.
+We have organized our continuous integration into an automated testing workflow that is triggered on every push to main.
+The workflow is focused on the robustness and correct utilization of our code.
+The unit tests can be found in the files test_data.py and test_model.py located in the tests folder.
 The workflow caches the project dependencies to optimize performance, and thus significantly reduces the time it takes to perform the tests.
-The tests cover 3 different versions of python. https://github.com/anto1282/G-WEB_Fraud_Detection/blob/main/.github/workflows/test-and-build.yaml
+This caching mechanism significantly speeds up the workflow execution, and is thereby useful for optimizing the runtime.
+The tests cover 3 different versions of python (namely, 3.10, 3.11 and 3.12).
+Finally, it runs on a Linux-based runner (ubuntu-latest), which is a reliable and widely used setup for Python applications, and thus suited for our purposes.
+An example of a triggered workflow can be seen here: https://github.com/anto1282/G-WEB_Fraud_Detection/blob/main/.github/workflows/test-and-build.yaml
+This integration ensures that any new changes pushed to the main branch are thoroughly tested, improving the stability and reliability of our application.
+In the future, we plan to extend our continuous integration to include more tests for various aspects of the code, to achieve a 100% coverage, and to test on different operating systems (namely macos and windows). test_data.py

 ## Running code and tracking experiments